Loewe (fashion brand)

-The company was established in 1846 when a group of Spanish leather craftsmen in Madrid were joined by Enrique Loewe, a merchant of Hessian origin.
+The company was established in Madrid in 1846 by fashion designer Enrique Loewe.
 By the early 20th Century, many notable people took great interest in Loewe and Queen Victoria Eugenie became a regular customer.
 In 1905, Alfonso XIII granted them the Royal Warrant of Appointment and thus Loewe became Purveyor of the Royal Household of Spain.
 The company quickly grew in popularity and was promoted by figures such as Ernest Hemingway, Ava Gardner, Rita Hayworth, Marlene Dietrich and Sophia Loren amongst others.

 History

+Early years
-Loewe was founded in 1846 in Madrid by a group of Spanish leather craftsmen, and the brand originated in 1876 when Enrique Loewe y Roessberg, a German craftsman, joined the group.

-King Alfonso XIII of Spain granted Enrique Loewe y Hinton, a descendant of the original brand founder, the title of Purveyor to the Royal Court.
+Loewe was founded in 1846 in Madrid by a group of Spanish leather craftsmen, and the brand originated in 1876 when Enrique Loewe y Roessberg, a German merchant of Hessian origin, joined the group.
+In 1905, Alfonso XIII granted Enrique Loewe y Hinton, a descendant of the original brand founder, the title of Purveyor to the Royal Court.
 His wife, Queen Victoria Eugenie, frequently visited the store on Príncipe de Madrid street.

 By the 1970s, Loewe was expanding into perfumes and fashion with the creation of the Loewe anagram logo, designed by Spanish painter Vicente Vela.

+Urvois Spinola Group, 1984–1996

+In 1984, Louis Urvois and Gian Luca Spinola acquired the majority of shares in Loewe.

 Giorgio Armani and Laura Biagiotti subsequently designed Loewe's womenswear collections.

+In 1986, LVMH bought the rights to Loewe's international distribution.